 If you are required to wear a uniform for your job, you may be able to claim a tax deduction for the cost of purchasing uniform items as well as any laundry and drycleaning expenses.
 There is a test for this so be careful with what you claim.
 Items such as steel cap boots, safety glasses or uniforms with logos may be claimed.
 However, this does not apply to a regular suit!
 Just because you’re required to wear a standard of clothing doesn’t mean it’s a uniform.
 If you’re in close physical contact with customers and clients you can claim for masks and gloves, along with sanitiser and antibacterial sprays.

 7. Consider when to take leave if you’re about to retire

-For those who are looking to retire soon and have some accrued holiday and long service leave, carefully consider when to take it.
+A great tax tip for those who are looking to retire soon and have some accrued holiday and long service leave, is to carefully consider when to take it.
 If it’s possible to control your timing, try and leave the benefit payments until the next financial year.
 Getting it all paid in a single tax year adds to your total income and pushes you into a higher tax bracket.
 If you earn over $180,000, then you’re paying almost half your benefit payment in tax!

 8. Consider when to get work done on your investment property

 If you have work that needs to be carried out on an investment property, think about what tax year to spend it in.
 For those who expect to have a higher income this financial year and are therefore in a higher tax bracket, see if you can get that last-minute maintenance done.
 If you’ve got to pay it regardless, you may as well get the deduction in the financial year when you’re on a higher tax rate.
 Also don’t forget to get a depreciation report, which is tax-deductible, to realise even more savings.